We need to rethink everything we know about community.

 This group of employees, who are also part of management companies, received a separate set of questions pertaining to their skillset and potential growth opportunities.

 Any respondent that did not fit into the community association/management company structure was not included in those segments.
 We asked these respondents general industry questions only.

-The majority of the respondents for the 2023 State of the Industry survey were community associations, followed by management companies and management company service providers.
+Of the 236 respondents for the 2023 State of the Industry survey, the majority were community associations, followed by management companies and management company service providers.
 40 percent of the respondents were located in the Southern region, 34 percent in the West coast, 14 percent in the Northeast and 12 percent in the Midwest.